-Ameren has recently completed a Voltage Optimization Pilot Program, offers real-time pricing options , and had its peak time rebate program provisionally approved by the Commission this January in Docket No. 13-0105.
+Ameren Illinois has recently completed a Voltage Optimization Pilot Program, offers real-time pricing options, and had its peak time rebate program provisionally approved by the Commission this January in Docket No. 13-0105.149

 The IPA does not propose any additional demand response programs for the 2015-2016 delivery year.
-Peak Time Rebate (or Savings) programs create value through reduction in capacity charges.
-Given that the IPA has recommended that the utilities directly contract for capacity, the IPA does not have a direct role in the use of demand response to reduce capacity obligations.
-However, the technologies utilized for capacity reductions also have the potential to provide longer term demand response that could operate over more peak hours than those used for calculations of capacity obligations.
-With the ComEd Peak Time Savings program scheduled to commence in 2015, and the scheduled startup of Ameren's PTR program in June 2016, in 2016 the IPA invites stakeholders to provide comments to the IPA on how the Procurement Plan should include additional or complimentary demand response, and whether the roll-out of smart meters affects the timeline for additional programs.
+Peak Time Rebate (or Savings) programs create value through reduction in capacity charges and the technologies utilized for capacity reductions also have the potential to provide longer term demand response that could operate over more peak hours than those used for calculations of capacity obligations.
+As discussed in Section